Stardown-app/Stardown/README.md

 * [Add to Firefox](https://addons.mozilla.org/en-US/firefox/addon/stardown/)
 * [Add to Chrome](https://chrome.google.com/webstore/detail/clicknohlhfdlfjfkaeongkbdgbmkbhb)

-After installing, just click the extension's icon to copy the current page's link.
-Alternatively, you can press `Ctrl/Command+Shift+U`.
-This keyboard shortcut can be customized in your browser's settings.
+After installing, you can copy a markdown link by:

+* clicking the extension's icon
+* or by pressing `Ctrl/Command+Shift+U` (this can be customized in your browser's settings)
+* or by right-clicking the page and choosing "Copy markdown link"

+When you right-click and choose "Copy markdown link", if the HTML element you right-clicked has an `id` attribute, the markdown link Stardown creates will link to that specific element.

 ## development